JetBrains/Exposed/docs/MIGRATION_GUIDE.md

 TestTable.selectAll()
 ```

 To be consistent with these changes, the functions `selectBatched()` and `selectAllBatched()` have also been deprecated.
-A new `Query` method, `fetchBatchedResults()`, can be used instead as a terminal operation on an existing query instance:
+A new `Query` method, `fetchBatchedResults()`, should be used instead as a terminal operation on an existing query instance:

 ```kotlin
 // Example 1